 A report by Gartner, called It’s Time to Isolate Your Services From the Internet Cesspool sheds light on current perimeter designs and the fact that organizations expose too much of their services (applications, APIs, etc) to the worldare obsolete and create too much risk to organizations.
 It highlights the numerous advantages of a concept called Software Defined Perimeter as a means to mediate this risk.

-The fact is that organizations have been exposing their services to the world in the same way for years, and no matter how many layers of security are added, hackers have been able to get through or bring down the services using DDoS attacks.
+Organizations have been exposing their services (HTTP/S, RDP, APIs, etc) in the same way for years.
+Yet no matter how many layers of security are added, hackers have been able to breach the defenses or bring down the services using DDoS attacks.

 Introducing the On-Demand Perimeter

-The On-Demand perimeter works as follows:
+The On-Demand Perimeter works as follows:

 - User logs into dedicated authentication portal published by Safe-T SDA Forefront

-- The user selects the application which should be accessed.
+- The user selects the desired application

-- The user accesses the newly published service.
+- The user accesses the newly published service